jakim54/swift-closures-reading-swift-intro-000/README.md

-# Functions as types
+# Functions as Types

 ![](http://i.imgur.com/UPUp11v.jpg?1)

 > The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character - that is the goal of true education. -[Martin Luther King Jr.](https://en.wikipedia.org/wiki/Martin_Luther_King_Jr.)

+## Overview

+We'll look at how functions are an example of a data type.

+## Learning Objectives

+* Describe the type of a function by its argument and its return type.
+* Create a function that takes in another function as an argument
+* Create a function whose return value is a function

-# Functions as Types
+## Functions as Types

 Functions are something we should be very familiar with at this point.

-Lets create a function called `showSomeLove(_:)` that takes in one argument called `person` of type `String` and returns a `String`.
+Let's create a function called `showSomeLove(_:)` that takes in one argument called `person` of type `String` and returns a `String`.
 It will return back the individuals name appending the "<3" text to it.

 ```swift